powsybl/pypowsybl/docs/user_guide/voltage_initializer.rst

 For now the voltage initializer tool rely on Ampl and Knitro. the binary knitroampl must be in your PATH.

-The pypowsybl config file (generally located at ~/.itools/config.yaml) must define the ampl section to find your dynawaltz installation and defaults parameters
+The pypowsybl config file (generally located at ~/.itools/config.yaml) must define the ampl section to find your dynawo installation and defaults parameters
 Here is an example of a simple config.yaml file.

 .. code-block:: yaml+jinja